 If it is opened and stored properly, it’s best to consume ground coffee within one to two weeks, for the freshest and most flavorful taste.
 If you store ground coffee that is opened in the freezer, the timeframe is about one month solidly, and even up to five months.

 Another point to note: your brewed coffee — prepared and ready to drink — has a limited window before it starts to go bad.
 The quality of freshly brewed coffee starts to dissipate as soon as it’s exposed to oxygen.

 So, after around 30 minutes, you’ll have a stale, room temperature cup of brew that has lost its freshness.
 Around four hours after it’s brewed, the oils in the fresh brew will start to degrade, causing the flavor to become acidic .
 While you can safely drink stale coffee beyond this point of degradation, it’s typically recommended not to consume it more than 24 hours after brewing.

-Instant coffee is the longest lasting.
+What kind of coffee lasts the longest?
+Instant coffee is the longest lasting coffee.
 According to GGC Coffee, this type of coffee can last up to about 20 years, and surprisingly can still taste pretty instant.
 However, most packages of instant coffee have an expiration date ranging between 12 to 18 months.

 How does instant coffee last so long?
 Most instant coffee packets have an aluminum layer that prevents moisture and heat from seeping in, which in turn blocks mold from growing.
 If you want to have coffee that can endure, this option might be best for you.